PDFAtauchi/port_container_tracking_backend/README.md

 1. DataBase decisions:
     1. Feature 1: Register a container:
         1. Considering the traffic to create records of containers, the best choice is use an SQL database.
-    1. Feature 2: List all available containers.
+    1. Feature 2: get container detail.
-        1. Considering the traffic to create records of containers, the best choice is use an SQL database.
+        1. Considering the traffic to retrieve records of containers, the best choice is use an SQL database.
 1. Stack decision:
     1. Backend:
         1. Options available: (Java, Python, .NET)